 13.2.2 Ancillary Service Suppliers

 Suppliers shall ensure that adequate metering data is made available to the ISO as described above.
 Additionally, for operational purposes, metered data provided to the ISO must also simultaneously be provided to the Transmission Owner, which will handle such information in conformity with the OASIS standards of conduct as specified in Order No. 889.

-13.2.3 Third Party Metering Services

-Customers whose metering services are provided by third parties qualified under rules, regulations and procedures of applicable state regulatory authorities shall be responsible to ensure that all data described in this section are satisfactorily made available to the ISO and applicable Transmission Owner(s) by those third parties.

-13.2.4 Estimation of Metering
+13.2.3 Estimation of Metering